hendryanhendri/hendryanhendri/README.md

 - 👋 Hi, I’m @hendryanhendri
-- 👀 I’m interested in RoR, CodeIgniter and Laravel
+- 👀 I’m interested in CodeIgniter, Laravel and RoR
 - 🌱 I’m currently learning RoR and Salesforce
-- 💞️ I’m looking to collaborate on git
 - 📫 How to reach me u have to contact me on email hendrisudiyanto.sttpb@gmail.com

 <!---